DUAN-YU-TING/DSG-TS/README.md

 Download the dataset from https://huggingface.co/datasets/WinfredGe/TSFragment-600K and process it using the scripts under `Semantic_Decomposition` to generate the dataset required by this project.

-Place the processed dataset under `Data/datasets/`, and make sure the `data_root` paths in the configuration files point to this directory.
+Place the processed dataset under `Data/datasets/`, and make sure the 'data_root' paths in the configuration files point to this directory.

-> Note: Dataset file names and formats should match the `name` parameter specified in the corresponding `Config/*.yaml` file.
+> Note: Dataset file names and formats should match the 'name' parameter specified in the corresponding 'Config/*.yaml' file.

 ## Usage